 About Police Officer (ret.) & Minister Jimmy Meeks

 Jimmy Meeks is a retired police officer, having served 35 years in law-enforcement.
 Jimmy has also been a minister for over 44 years.
 As an officer, he served as a hostage negotiator, field training officer, school resource officer, detective, supervisor, and crime prevention officer.
 He has accumulated over 4500 hours of TCOLE training.
 He has also been a certified crime prevention specialist.

 He was pastor of a church in the Ft.
 Worth area for over 11 years, while also serving as a police officer.
 Jimmy has a B.A. in Religion from Oklahoma Baptist University and a Certificate of Ministry from Emmaus Road Ministry School.
-He has conducted over 150 seminars for churches since 2009, at which over two-thousand churches have attended.
+He has conducted over 250 seminars for churches since 2009, at which over 5000 churches have been represented.
 It has been said of his presentation, "...there has never been a stronger call to action..."

 Jimmy and his wife of 40 years, Julie, were married at the First Baptist Church of Daingerfield, Texas, the sight of the June 22, 1980 massacre that killed 5 - and injured 10.
 Jimmy was also a production assistant in the award-winning docudrama Faith Under Fire, based on the tragedy at First Baptist Church in Daingerfield, Texas.

 About Carl Chinn